Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 Hakone Komagatake Ropeway

-Riding from the shore of Lake Ashi up to the summit of Mt.
-Komagatake, this ropeway offers a 360-degree panorama from the top — Mt.
-Fuji, Lake Ashi, and Sagami Bay all in one view.
+The Hakone Komagatake Ropeway carries visitors from the shores of Lake Ashi to the summit of Mt.
+Komagatake.
+From the top, visitors can enjoy a 360-degree panoramic view that includes Mt.
+Fuji, Lake Ashi, and Sagami Bay.

 Open-air onsen bath in Hakone